pythonph/pycon-organizer-manual/volunteers.md

 # Volunteers

-**The Python Conference lives and dies by its volunteers.** The more volunteers there are, the easier the indiviudal work load is.
+**The Python Conference lives and dies by its volunteers.** The more volunteers there are, the easier the individual work load is.
 The strength of each individual volunteer will have a direct improvement to the event.

 To bring in volunteers, the leaders should post a `Call for Volunteers` on social media.
 Each volunteer will sign up to a committee they are interested in helping.
 Each committee leader is responsible for debriefing the volunteer and assigning tasks to them.